-We’re glad you asked, as we have something on the horizon to help you create mail merges inside Gmail itself.
+We’re glad you asked, as we have something to help you create mail merges inside Gmail itself.

-Here at Right Inbox, we’ve been working hard on a Mail Merge feature that we will be launching in 2021 that allows you to:
+Here at Right Inbox, we’ve worked hard on a Mail Merge feature that allows you to:

 - Contact a large number of people with minimal effort

 - Do it from right inside Gmail using our Chrome extension

 - To follow-up emails with automated sequences